llamaonthefence/llamaonthefence.github.io-hangedcoin/README.md

 1. Naming convention is important
 2. Break problem into small steps
 3. Pay attention to details as even a typo affects whether code runs
 4. Growth mindset - ALL THE TIME
+5. Github is your friend - lots more to learn

 ***